UNINETTSigma2/documentation/getting_started/getting_started.md

 - **Submitting jobs to the wrong queue** and then queuing longer than needed.
 Please take some time to study the different {ref}`job-types`.

-If you are unsure about these, please contact us via support@nris.no and we will help you to use your allocated resources more efficiently so that you get your research results faster.
+If you are unsure about these, please {ref}`contact our support team <support-line>` and we will help you to use your allocated resources more efficiently so that you get your research results faster.